Tom Paine and Democratic Republicanism

 Eric Foner, Tom Paine and Revolutionary America (Oxford: Oxford University Press, 2005).

 E.P.
-Thomspon, The Making of the English Working Class (New York: Random House, 1964).
+Thompson, The Making of the English Working Class (New York: Random House, 1964).

 Gordon Wood, The Creation of the American Republic: 1876-87 (Chapel Hill: University of North Carolina Press, 1998).